Connect your hearing aid via Bluetooth

 Bluetooth connection

-Last update on Mar, 23, 2022
+Last update on Dec 01nd, 2025

 How does Bluetooth work for hearing aids?

-Things to know about Bluetooth function
+Things to know about the bluetooth function in hearing aids

 What can Bluetooth hearing aids do?